 If you are interested in hiring me, choose the number of hours you would like to begin with, and then click on the Buy Now button, or you can contact me at pamelajaneATpamelajane.com

 If universities offered degrees in the art of finding and evaluating writing coaches, I would have earned a PhD by now.
 Maybe two.
-In the many years I’ve worked on writing my memoir, in-between publishing over twenty children’s books, I’ve hired several dozen writing coaches, from famous writers to obscure professors.
+In the many years I’ve worked on writing my memoir, in-between publishing thirty children’s books, I’ve hired several dozen writing coaches, from famous writers to obscure professors.
 I’ve worked with some outstanding coaches, such as Tristine Rainer (Your Life as Story), Karen Propp (In Sickness and in Health: A Love Story) and Eric Maisel (The Art of the Book Deal and Mastering Creative Anxiety).
 Hiring a writing coach can be expensive, although I was able to pay for much of my coaching with my own earnings.
 Still, I haven’t been on many vacations in recent years, my family-room furniture is really funky, and my fantasy of adding an addition to our house remains just that – a fantasy.
 But for me, working with all those coaches was worth it.
-As I’m writing this, I ask myself … Read on
+As I’m writing this, I ask myself why? … Read on

 “Pamela’s manuscript critique is a combination of inspired enthusiasm and an acute understanding of the fiction writer’s toolbox.
 Her reading is spot on regarding what in my draft needs fixing and ways to do that.
 She brings to her commentaries a wealth of experiences with children’s literature, a depth of insight and her unique writerly intuition.
 I really feel she cares about the success of my work and the importance of getting it right; moreover, she spends the time to make that happen.
 Finally, she is generous with guidance about the publishing market.
 A gem of an editor and a pleasure to work with in every way.”–Karen Propp, author